AffineCOP26/daml/daml-lf/spec/daml-lf-1.rst

 * ``DIV_BIGNUMERIC : 'RoundingMode' → 'Int' → 'BigNumeric' → 'BigNumeric' → 'BigNumeric'``

-  Divides the first decimal by the second one and rounds the result according the rounding mode.
+  Divides the first numeric by the second one and rounds the result according the rounding mode.
 The scale of the output is given by the second argument.
 If the result cannot be represented exactly at the given scale, the result is rounded accordingly the